garyfleming/hexagonal-talk/hexagonal-ds.md

 ---

+## Bonus: Caching

+^ Many systems don't seem to know where caches should live, and try to cram them in lots of places.
+If you have a port for querying for some information based on some params, then it can be fairly natural to have your cache decorate the port.
+Not always, but often.
+(Consider, though, how invalidation works)

+---

 ## Bonus: Microservices

 ^ If we start with a monolith and want to move to microservices, it helps if we've already split our code up into isolated features that don't know much about the environment in which they are runing, like Hexagonal.
 Message/protocol based isolation via the ports can easily just send over HTTP etc.
 Not a panacea, but a good start.

+---

+## Bonus: Feature Toggling

+^ If you want to experiment with new implementations then some kinds of feature toggles are easily enabled within this architecture; particularly those related to switching providers on the outside (new GUI, new DB etc).

 ---